master-ds2e/NoSQL/README.md

  - Wirtz Kevin
  - University of Strasbourg, BETA
  - kevin.wirtz@unistra.fr
- - On discord (Send me a mail if you need a new link for another account)

 About me:
  - University degree at Strasbourg (Statistics and Econometrics).